-H. Andrew DeFerrari, Scott P. Horton and Ryan F. Urness-Employment Agreements
+H. Andrew DeFerrari, Daniel S. Peyovich and Ryan F. Urness-Employment Agreements

-The Company entered into an amended and restated employment agreement with H. Andrew DeFerrari, effective as of July 23, 2015 pursuant to which he serves as the Chief Financial Officer of the Company (the "DeFerrari Employment Agreement").
-The Company also entered into employment agreements with each of Scott P. Horton, effective as of September 4, 2018, pursuant to which he serves as the Vice President and Chief Human Resources Officer of the Company (the "Horton Employment Agreement") and Ryan F. Urness, effective as of October 29, 2018, pursuant to which he serves as the Vice President and General Counsel of the Company (the "Urness Employment Agreement" and together with the DeFerrari Employment Agreement and the Horton Employment Agreement, the "Officer Employment Agreements").
+The Company has entered into employment agreements with each of H. Andrew DeFerrari, Daniel S. Peyovich and Ryan F. Urness.
+Mr. DeFerrari's agreement is effective as of July 23, 2015 (the "DeFerrari Employment Agreement"), Mr. Peyovich's agreement is effective as of January 6, 2021 (the "Peyovich Employment Agreement") and Mr. Urness' agreement is effective as of October 29, 2019 (the "Urness Employment Agreement" and together with the DeFerrari Employment Agreement and the Peyovich Employment Agreement, the "Officer Employment Agreements").

 The initial term of the DeFerrari Employment Agreement was for one year until July 23, 2016.
-The initial term of each of the Horton Employment Agreement and the Urness Employment Agreement was for three years until September 4, 2021 and October 29, 2021, respectively.
-Pursuant to the Officer Employment Agreements, the term of employment for each of Mr. DeFerrari, Mr. Horton and Mr. Urness will be automatically extended for additional one-year periods unless either party gives prior notice of nonrenewal.
-Further, under the Officer Employment Agreements, if there is a "Change in Control" of the Company, each of Mr. DeFerrari's, Mr. Horton's and Mr. Urness' employment will be extended through the second anniversary of the Change in Control.
+The initial term of each of the Peyovich Employment Agreement and the Urness Employment Agreement was for three years until January 6, 2024 and October 29, 2021, respectively.
+Pursuant to the Officer Employment Agreements, the term of employment for each of Mr. DeFerrari, Mr. Peyovich and Mr. Urness will be automatically extended for additional one-year periods unless either party gives prior notice of nonrenewal.
+Further, under the Officer Employment Agreements, if there is a "Change in Control" of the Company (as defined in the Officer Employment Agreements), each of Mr. DeFerrari's, Mr. Peyovich's and Mr. Urness' employment will be extended through the second anniversary of the Change in Control.